pkicsiny/fcc-ee-beam-beam/slurm/README.md

 __launch_scan.py__

-launch script to submit jobs to the cluster in here you can define:
+Launch script to submit jobs to the cluster.
+What you need to define/modify:
 - python executable from above
 - input/output directories (output dir must match the dir defined at the top of __template.sh__)
 - parameters to scan

 __template.sh__

-this is a bash script and it will be executed once the job is allocated a compute node on the cluster.
+This is a bash script and it will be executed once the job is allocated a compute node on the cluster.
 The properties in the script are filled in by __launch_scan.py__ You have to replace:
 - path to output and error files at the top: `/home/HPC/pkicsiny/fccee-beambeam/tutorials/slurm`.